 Eating disorders are widely misunderstood illnesses, and old stereotypes and myths often prevent people from seeking help.
 Help fight stigma and shine a light on eating disorders as a serious public health issue.

-By participating in the NEDA Walk, you’ll be raising funds that support life-saving programs, advocacy efforts, and research initiatives.
+By participating in the NEDA Walk, you’ll be raising funds that support vital programs, advocacy efforts, and research initiatives.